-A Final sworn campaign finance statement is due thirty (30) calendar days following the General Election.
-Filing Deadline: 5:00 p.m., Thursday, December 2, 2021
+A final sworn campaign finance statement is due thirty (30) calendar days following the General Election.
+Filing Deadline: 5:00 p.m., Thursday, December 4, 2025.

-AMENDED STATEMENT: In the event a candidate receives a monetary or non-monetary contribution, or makes an expenditure after the candidate's final campaign statement has been submitted to the election officer, he or she must file an amended final sworn campaign statement with the election official within five (5) days of receipt of the contribution or expenditure.
+AMENDED STATEMENT: In the event a candidate receives a monetary or non-monetary contribution or makes an expenditure after the candidate's final campaign statement has been submitted to the election officer, he or she must file an amended final sworn campaign statement with the election official within five (5) days of receipt of the contribution or expenditure.

-FAILURE TO FILE STATEMENT: If a candidate fails to file an election campaign contribution and expenditure statement due before the municipal general election, the election officer shall, after making a reasonable attempt to discover if the report was timely mailed, shall:
+FAILURE TO FILE STATEMENT: If a candidate fails to file a campaign finance statement before the municipal election by the deadline: